lunageens/JPacmanFuzz/README.md

 - cleanDirectories: Specifies whether to clean directories before running the fuzzing process.
 Valid values: true, false.
 Default: true
 - maxIterations: Specifies the maximum number of iterations for the fuzzing process.
 Default: 100
 - maxTime: Specifies the maximum time budget for the fuzzing process in milliseconds.
 Default: 900000 (15 minutes)
+- maxTimeIteration: Specifies the maximum time budget for the pacman process in milliseconds.
+Default: 60000 (1 minute).
 - maxTextMapHeight: Specifies the maximum height of the generated text-based maps.
 Default: 20
 - maxTextMapWidth: Specifies the maximum width of the generated text-based maps.
 Default: 20
 - maxBinaryMapSize: Specifies the maximum size of the generated binary maps.
 Default: 100